Who is Access Server For?

 Scalability: Although it is designed with small-to-medium size businesses in mind, the OpenVPN Access Server can be scaled to meet the needs of virtually any organizations.
 For example, OpenVPN just came out with a new Access Server option that allows clustering within servers and databases so that organizations can set up a lot of redundancy — so instead of having open Access Server on one machine, you can have hundreds.
 So say you have five running, and one goes down, you will still have four others running.
 A lot of other VPNs do not offer that crucial option.

 Affordability: Access Server prices are some of those most competitive on the market.
 All OpenVPN Access Server downloads come with two free connected devices for testing purposes.
+Our 5-connections plan gives you five concurrent connections for just $70 per month.
 Then we offer a “BYOL” option — or “Bring Your Own License.”
-It is a $18.00 license fee per connected device, per year, with a minimum purchase of 10 connected devices.
+It is a $18.00 license fee per connected device, per year, with a minimum purchase of 5 connected devices.
 All support and updates come included.
 OpenVPN Access Server license keys can also be purchased for more than one year at a discounted price.